 A precious thing whose output is very little.
 Liquor doesn’t suit Yharnam.
 For it instead gets drunk on blood.

-With blood drinking so deeply rooted in the culture, it is no accident that the city is built atop the Pthumerian labyrinth.
-They certainly weren’t ignorant about the underground ruins.
+With blood drinking so deeply rooted in the culture, it is no accident that the city is built atop Pthumeru.
 Gehrman acknowledges how few chalices have been brought out from the labyrinth, yet a Pthumerian chalice is enshrined at the large church in Old Yharnam.
-This “Holy Grail Church” (聖杯教会) also features the statue of a veiled woman presiding over a wrapped body, two similarly robed women flanking either side.
-Leading up to this altar are figures of hunchback men in bandages on their knees, giving the impression that these women are spiritual healers looked to for guidance regarding disease.
+This “Holy Grail Church” (聖杯教会) also features an altar with reliefs of two robed women placing a body on a table before a larger hooded woman, countless others crowding around to watch.
+Upon the altar sits a statue of the same women presiding over the body wrapped on the table; surrounding them, two figures of hunchback men in bandages on their knees.
+This set up impresses these women as spiritual healers looked to for guidance regarding disease.
 More effigies of men masking their affliction pervade the city, sharing motifs with those in the Chalice Dungeons.
 All of this betrays Pthumerian influence, as does their burial practices.
-Graves are erected on the city streets, presumably ceremonial given that they sit cluttered atop cobblestone.
-Nonetheless, it shows the compulsion to leave these markers for interment underground, again harkening back to Pthumerian culture.
+Graves are erected on the city streets, purely ceremonial given that they sit cluttered atop cobblestone.
+Nonetheless, it shows the Pthumerian compulsion to leave these markers for interment underground.

 Iron helmet that hunters of the Hidden Town wear.